nikitagorelovreki/reki/docs/development/DEVELOPMENT_GUIDE.md

-# 🛠️ Development Guide - Reki Medical Device Management
+# 🛠️ Development Guide - Reki Control Panel

 ## 📋 Overview

-This guide provides comprehensive instructions for developers working on the Reki Medical Device Management System.
-It covers development setup, coding standards, testing practices, and deployment procedures.
+This guide provides comprehensive instructions for developers working on the Reki Control Panel project, a comprehensive medical device management and patient assessment system built with TypeScript and following Clean Architecture principles.

 ## 🚀 Quick Start